Today In History logo TIH

 Confederates Win at Chantilly: Union Retreats to Washington

-Confederate troops routed retreating Union soldiers at Chantilly, Virginia, killing two Union generals in a violent thunderstorm that ended the Northern Virginia Campaign.
-The defeat forced the demoralized Army of the Potomac back to Washington and compelled Lincoln to restore the controversial George McClellan to command.
+Confederate troops routed retreating Union soldiers at Chantilly, Virginia, during a violent thunderstorm that turned roads to mud and made rifles unreliable.
+The engagement killed two Union generals, Philip Kearny and Isaac Stevens, and ended the Northern Virginia Campaign on a dismal note for Federal forces.
+The defeat forced the demoralized Army of the Potomac back into the Washington defenses and compelled Abraham Lincoln to reluctantly restore the controversial George McClellan to command of the army.

 1862